 Please click here for more information on how to get your online medical certification from a licensed physician in Oklahoma.

 Temporary handicap placards are valid for up to six months, depending on the medical certification provided by your medical professional.
-If you need to renew, you’ll have to go through the entire application process again.
+Each time you need to renew your temporary handicap placard in Oklahoma, you must complete the application process again.

 Permanent handicap placards are valid for up to five years.
 You will need to contact the Oklahoma Department of Public Safety for more information about how to renew your permanent placard.